Ahmedjjj/Fed_distill/README.md

 The files `experimental_sampling_generate_initial.py` and `experimental_sampling_train_student.py` contain the main scripts for training using Sampling Deep Inversion` (Algorithm 1 in the report).

 The code is run with the amazing [Hydra](https://hydra.cc/) library.
 Please take a look at the [documentation](https://hydra.cc/docs/intro/) for more info.
+In the following are the commands to reproduce the experiments from the report.
+Note that parts with the form (ADD Here) can be modified directly in the config files for ease of use.

 ## Experiments from Section III (Reproducing Deep Inversion)

 ```bash